SM 25x350 [2xM8] / N52 - magnetic roller

 - They rust in a humid environment - during outdoor use, we recommend using waterproof magnets, such as those made of rubber or plastic,

-- Health risk to health from tiny fragments of magnets can be dangerous, in case of ingestion, which is crucial in the aspect of protecting young children.
-It's also worth noting that tiny parts of these devices are able to hinder the diagnostic process when they are in the body.
+- Health risk to health from tiny fragments of magnets can be dangerous, if swallowed, which becomes significant in the context of child safety.
+Furthermore, small elements of these devices have the potential to be problematic in medical diagnosis when they are in the body.

 You should keep neodymium magnets at a safe distance from the wallet, computer, and TV.